How much does it cost to have tin roofing installed?

-- The Contractor - according to the ImproveNet.com website, the cost of a tin roof installation on the home described above would be $5700.
+- Contractor: the cost of a tin roof installation on the home described above would be $5700.
 This includes the use of new plywood sheathing but not the removal and disposal of pre-existing materials - which tends to bump up costs around $3 per square foot.
 The average materials pricing breaks down to $4 per square foot, but the overall average for tin roofing installs will vary according to the region and the materials selected.
 Generally, a homeowner can realistically expect costs to range from as low as $3 per square foot to as high as $15.
-The estimated price for a contractor to complete this project would be around $10,200; and
+The estimated price for a contractor to complete this project would be around $10,200.

 Enhancement and improvement costs